 Christina Aguilera Never Commented On Her Weight In New Billboard Interview

-"During the promotion of my album 'Stripped,' I got tired of being a skinny, white girl.
-I am Ecuadorian but people felt so safe passing me off as a skinny, blue-eyed white girl," she tells Billboard.
+"During the promotion of my album 'Stripped,' I got tired of being a skinny, white girl," the quote, attributed to the "Fighter" singer read.
+"I am Ecuadorian but people felt so safe passing me off as a skinny, blue-eyed white girl.